vtexdocs/dev-portal-content/docs/localization/vtex-io-documentation-messages-builder.md

 The `messages` builder handles the internationalization (i18n) of strings in VTEX IO apps using [React](https://react.dev/).
 Instead of declaring static strings in frontend components, this builder allows you to use an ID for each message, which will be dynamically replaced by the corresponding string in the user's language.

 For details about creating apps that support multiple languages, see [7.
-Translating the component in the Storefront apps tutorial](https://developers.vtex.com/docs/guides/vtex-io-documentation-8-translating-the-component).
+Translating the component in the Storefront apps tutorial](https://developers.vtex.com/docs/guides/vtex-io-documentation-8-translating-the-component) and [Internationalization](https://developers.vtex.com/docs/guides/vtex-io-multi-language-stores).

 ## Folder structure